 EVG – epoché vanguards gnosis – means that disciplined suspension of judgement, is the first practice on the path to establishing wisdom.
 I chose Usir (Osiris) as the iconic avatar for ethical skepticism because he is known as the Lord of Silence.
 Knowing when to draw inference, and when to remain silent (epoché) – is the key to fortress wisdom.
 Hence the EVG tag line of ethical skepticism.
 Deontological doubt is founded upon ontological silence.

 Epoché is the step of first being skeptical of self, before addressing challenging or new phenomena.
 Underpinned by both examination of the disciplines of true knowledge development (epignosis) and the repository of vetted and accepted knowledge (gnosis).
 If someone relates a challenging observation to you, you suspend disposition (remain silent), and catalog it.
-If you toss it out based upon a fallacy, trivial flaw, improbability, fear, disdain, doubt, or terminal disinterest – then you are a cynic, not a skeptic.
+If you toss it out based upon it being a ‘claim’, or by fallacy, trivial flaw, perceived personal cleverness, plausible deniability, straw man, improbability, fear, disdain, doubt, debunking, or terminal disinterest – then you are a cynic, not a skeptic.

 Where one is corrupt in their skepticism, there also will they be corrupt in their heart.